 As a pragmatist, Nick is sceptical of the public’s engagement in anything unless there is something in it to entertain or interest them, and his talks follow the same principle.
 He is able to shed light onto contemporary social and environmental issues with an artillery of facts and statistics that question a lot of assumptions traditionally made by companies, brands, charities, community groups and local governments.
 He offers practical insights into behaviour-change work, elucidating what it is, why it’s relevant to every business, every organisation and every person and how it can be used to affect major global issues including obesity, global warming and the breakdown of inter-generational and inter-cultural relations.

-With Nick at the helm, We Are What We Do has gathered a team of more than 20 people in London, Sofia and San Francisco, and has launched a set of award-winning products and tools all over the world, such as Historypin, Internet Buttons and Action Stationery.
+With Nick at the helm, We Are What We Do has gathered a team of more than 20 people in London, Sofia and San Francisco, and has launched a set of award-winning products and tools all over the world, such as Historypin, Internet Buttons and Box Chicken.

 Fantastic.
 Our Future Leaders were genuinely inspired and we’ll be using Nick with as many Npower audiences as we can.